t3hmun/AspCoreFromScratch/doc/001_csproj.md

 Like most Microsoft dev projects Core uses MSBuild to automate the build process.
 There are many parts ot that such as the parameters passed to `csc.exe` and copying the copying of the correct dlls* and debug files to the output.

-> *The _correct dlls_ is complicated because Core now uses the [Runtime Package Store](https://docs.microsoft.com/en-us/dotnet/core/deploying/runtime-store) and on top of that there is all the conficting dependant version shennigans that we'll get into later.
+> *The _correct dlls_ is complicated because Core now uses the [Runtime Package Store](https://docs.microsoft.com/en-us/dotnet/core/deploying/runtime-store) and on top of that there is all the conflicting dependant version shenanigans that we'll get into later.

-> Early verions of Core attemtped use `dotnet.exe` with the now depreciated `project.json` instead of MSBuild but that is history.
+> Early versions of Core attempted use `dotnet.exe` with the now depreciated `project.json` instead of MSBuild but that is history.
 > The monster called MSBuild rules all.
 The build functionality of `dotnet.exe` is now a convenience wrapper on MSBuild with handy features.

 MSBuild does a huge amount of magic for us making builds easy*.
-There are 2 decent walthroughs by Microsoft that give you a practical rundown of MSBuild, [Using MSBuild](https://docs.microsoft.com/en-us/visualstudio/msbuild/walkthrough-using-msbuild?view=vs-2019) and [Create an MSBuild project file from scratch](https://docs.microsoft.com/en-us/visualstudio/msbuild/walkthrough-creating-an-msbuild-project-file-from-scratch?view=vs-2019).
+There are 2 decent walkthroughs by Microsoft that give you a practical run-down of MSBuild, [Using MSBuild](https://docs.microsoft.com/en-us/visualstudio/msbuild/walkthrough-using-msbuild?view=vs-2019) and [Create an MSBuild project file from scratch](https://docs.microsoft.com/en-us/visualstudio/msbuild/walkthrough-creating-an-msbuild-project-file-from-scratch?view=vs-2019).
-A scan of those 2 walkthoughs should suffice to tach you the essential basics.
+A scan of those 2 walkthoughs should suffice to teach you the essential basics.

 > *Like many people I've engaged in violent brawls with MSBuild in the past, but with a bit of perseverence you can come to an understanding.